faheemahmad227/Quadrilateral/README.md

 # Quadrilateral
-It is a team driven by Techies Talk bloody
+It is a team driven by Fareem Ahmad bloody